RSS

 Detached Home Prices Durham Region 2024 map

 Looking at the top chart's selling price to list price ratios, a few communities in south Durham show sales at levels above list price.
-The following chart shows how market tightness rose over the early part of 2024, before dropping this summer.
-It is now rising.
+The following chart shows how market tightness rose over early 2024, before easing since.

 Durham Region Market Report Selling Price to List Price Chart 2024